 We continued to Togiak the next day, then on to Bethel, where again, it wasn't possible to camp next to the plane on pavement.
 The hike to town was miles long, but someone gave us a ride, and upon learning we needed a place to stay, offered to let us sleep in a little shed loft he used to escape from his kids sometimes.
 We were warm and dry while the weather raged outside.

 The next day was clear and calm.
 We flew over hundreds of miles of wilderness, then through Merrill Pass and home.
 It was so calm as we flew through the pass that I was able to take some excellent videos of Mt.
-Redoubt, a volcano, and the Alaska Range to share with you, for your viewing pleasure.
+Redoubt, an active volcano, and the ragged Alaska Range to share with you.

 The music is "Exploring the Rivers" by Timothy Seaman, from his album Jamestown.
 Used by permission.
 Find more of Timothy Seaman's music at timothyseaman.com.